unjica/unjica/README.md

 - **Modern Art News** - View the latest news from the art world
 - **AI-Generated Digests** - Read AI-generated analysis of art trends and news
-- **Hourly Updates** - New digest articles are automatically generated hourly
+- **Daily Updates** - New digest articles are automatically generated daily
 - **Central Database** - All generated articles are stored in a database for all users to access

 ## Documentation